(x) The Marsupials Rock Climbing

 Weather station 7.3 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Marsupials:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for (x) The Marsupials:

 Marsupials Traverse 5.8 5b 16 VI- 15 HVS 4c